 At the bottom of this article are links to ponies of the equine definition in that they are horses that do not grow more than 148 cm high.

 In areas where conditions and feed are plentiful larger animals tend to dominate.
 Stallions that are larger and more powerful are more likely to be the Alpha horse in a herd enough they will pass on their large horse genes to their progeny.
 In mountainous hilly or otherwise marginal land, small horses have an advantage.
 They are better able to navigate uneven and rocky ground.
 Their feed requirements are smaller.
 The Alpha stallion of the herd living in such conditions is far more likely to be a tough stocky more nimble smaller horse than a plains bred stallion.
 Heavier stallions were likely to struggle to find enough feed to graze on and navigating the rough terrain certainly would have been more difficult for them.

 It is likely the plains bred horses that moved into the mountains were very quickly involved in a speedy evolution from tall horse to small horse.

 Though shorter in height than the ‘horse” breeds ponies tend to be shorter stockier and sturdier allowing them to be ridden by adults and used as beasts of burden.
-Certainly your average mountain pony is going to be stronger than a horse of the same height.
+Certainly, your average mountain pony is going to be stronger than a horse of the same height.

-The list below contains information about some of the more popular pony breeds seen today as well is information about some historical breeds that either were once popular or played an important role in the breeding of today’s ponies.
+The list below contains information about some of the more popular pony breeds seen today as well as information about some historical breeds that either were once popular or played an important role in the breeding of today’s ponies.